wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

 When you call a foreign method, Wren needs to figure out which C function to execute.
 This process is called *binding*.
 Binding is performed on-demand by the VM.
-When a class that declares a foreign method is executed -- when the `class` statement itself is evaluated -- the VM askes the host application for the C function that should be used for the foreign method.
+When a class that declares a foreign method is executed -- when the `class` statement itself is evaluated -- the VM asks the host application for the C function that should be used for the foreign method.

 It does this through the `bindForeignMethodFn` callback you give it when you